Let’s talk about language

 The heart of Inbenta is NLP

-At Inbenta AI has Natural Language Processing, or NLP at its core.
-Theoretical Linguistic Frameworks like the Meaning–Text Theory (MTT) — for the construction of models of natural language — allow computers, and thus your search technology to process natural language by understanding the meaning behind the words.
+Inbenta has natural language processing, or NLP, at its core.
+Theoretical linguistic frameworks like the meaning–text theory (MTT) — used for constructing of models of natural language — allow computers, and thus your search technology to process natural language by understanding the meaning behind the words.